 Tabs folder for quick access

 Need to shut down your browser but still have 17 tabs open with must-read web pages?
 Easy.
-Just right-click (Control + click on a Mac) on any of the tabs, select “Bookmark all Tabs,” name it (I creatively call mine “Open Tabs”), and save the folder to the Bookmarks Bar so it’s always visible.
+Just right-click (Control + click on a Mac) on any of the tabs, select “Bookmark all Tabs,” name it (I not-so-creatively call mine “Open Tabs”), and save the folder to the Bookmarks Bar so it’s always visible.

 Now, whenever you want to save a tab to read later, choose “Bookmark this Page” from the pull-down menu or click on the star in the address bar and save it to the “Open Tabs” folder.
 I try to clean out this folder every night as it can get out of control – and useless – in a hurry.